cossacklabs/acra-engineering-demo/README.md

 2   - secret data without zones - secret data without zones
 ```

-AcraServer decrypts either AcraStructs with Zones or without Zones at the same time.
+> Note: AcraServer decrypts either AcraStructs with Zones or without Zones at the same time.
 Sending different kinds of AcraStructs without changing the mode will lead to decryption errors.

 ### 2.5 Other available resources